BlockchainCommons/bc-bip39/README.md

 # [Blockchain Commons BIP-39](https://github.com/BlockchainCommons/bc-bip39)

+### _by Wolf McNally, Ken Sedgwick, and Christopher Allen, with Chris Howe_

-**Implementation of BIP-39 "Mnemonic code for generating deterministic keys" standard for use in [Blockchain Commons](https://www.BlockchainCommons.com) Software Projects**
+**Blockchain Commons BIP-39** is an implementation of BIP-39 "Mnemonic code for generating deterministic keys" standard for use in [Blockchain Commons](https://www.BlockchainCommons.com) Software Projects.

 ## Prerequisites

 * If [`bc-crypto-base`](https://github.com/blockchaincommons/bc-crypto-base) is not installed, the `configure` step below will fail.

-## Installation
+## Installation Instructions

 This sequence also runs the module's unit tests.